scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segmentation_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 75-79
+GENERATED FROM PYTHON SOURCE LINES 72-76

-Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image or have a look at `our interactive visualisation tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
+Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image or have a look at `our interactive visualization tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
 Here, we show all calculated segmentation features.

 ..
-GENERATED FROM PYTHON SOURCE LINES 79-101
+GENERATED FROM PYTHON SOURCE LINES 76-98

 .. code-block:: default